yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Hooks don’t work inside classes.
 <br/>

-:white_check_mark: 16.1 What Is Side Effects?
+:white_check_mark: 16.1 What Are Side Effects?
 > - Side effects are all the operations that `affect your component` and can’t be done during rendering.
 Things like fetching data, subscriptions or manually changing the DOM are all examples of side effects.
 <br/><br/>